n33kos/har-downloader/README.md

-# scribd-downloader
+# har-downloader
-Scrib downloader parses network requests from a .har, then downloads and generates a PDF from the images.
+Har downloader parses network requests from a .har, then downloads and generates a PDF from the images.

+### Requirements
+  - wget
+  - imagemagick (convert function)

 ### Usage
 1. Open network tab.